 If this indicator appears, replace the battery with a new one.
-(See "INTELLIGENT KEY BATTERY REPLACEMENT" in the "8.
-Maintenance and do-it-yourself" section.)
+(See "Intelligent Key battery replacement" (P.8-25).)

-9. Engine start operation indicator (Manual Transmission models)
+8. Engine start operation indicator (Manual Transmission models)

 This indicator means that the engine will start by pushing the ignition switch with the clutch pedal depressed.